shahzadns/ng2-examples/README.md

 # ng2-examples
-A collection of basic to advance examples that I am going to create while learning angular2 framework, some from the official documentation i.e. [angular.io](https://angular.io/docs/ts/latest/quickstart.html) and some from [ng-book2] (https://www.ng-book.com/2/)
+A collection of basic to advance examples that help in learning angular2 framework.
+From these examples, some are from the official documentation i.e. [angular.io](https://angular.io/docs/ts/latest/quickstart.html) and some from [ng-book2] (https://www.ng-book.com/2/) etc.

 ###Check-out Examples
 We can check out and play with these examples on the local machine, by doing following steps.